MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/New-MgExternalConnectionGroup.md

 # New-MgExternalConnectionGroup

 ## SYNOPSIS
-Create a new externalGroup object.
+Create new navigation property to groups for external

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaExternalConnectionGroup](/powershell/module/Microsoft.Graph.Beta.Search/New-MgBetaExternalConnectionGroup?view=graph-powershell-beta)

 ## SYNTAX